mic-max/micmax.pw/_drafts/opinion/ios-gripes.md

 - keyboard makes using numbers and symbols a pain in the ass, wish it had the swipe down or long press for the symbol like on the iPad
 - notifications coming through on both my iPhone and iPad, there can be delays too so I get double the amount of noise, how can I say notify me on this device only right now
 - cannot fully disable animations
-- no notification history like on android
+- no notification history like on android, if i click a notification and didn't read it this can make it go away and I'm not sure what interaction or whatever to look for in the now open app.
 - autocorrect not fixing simple obvious mistakes, including im to i'm or eould to would.
 - cannot name a timer. what if i forget what to do after my 48 hour timer goes off...
 - twitter: not related to iOS but I lost all my drafts!! i guess they're stored locally on each device for some stupid reason.